Stress and anxiety are becoming increasingly common amongst children and teens.

-Some sources of stress may be outside of your control (such as their first day of school), however, if you can identify others that are within your control (like an overscheduled diary), then you can help to reduce the stressors in your child’s life.
+Some sources of stress may be outside of your control (such as their first day at school), however, if you can identify others that are within your control (like an overscheduled diary), then you can help to reduce the stressors in your child’s life.

 #3 Regularly check-in with your child

 Check with your child about any current stressful situations.
-Kristin Scott, Ph.D., a psychologist at Children’s Health and Assistant Professor at UT Southwestern, recommends checking in with your child regularly.
+Kristin Scott, Ph.D., a psychologist at Children’s Health, and Assistant Professor at UT Southwestern, recommends checking in with your child regularly.

 “It can be very powerful for parents to do a check-in with their child,” says Dr. Scott.
 “Listening carefully to children about what emotions or stress they are experiencing and finding out if there are any areas where they are overwhelmed is important.”